autom8ter/machine/README.md

 ```go
 func (m *Machine) Go(fn Func, opts ...GoOpt)
 ```
-Go calls the given function in a new goroutine.
+Go calls the given function in a new goroutine. it is passed information about the goroutine at runtime via the Routine interface

-The first call to return a non-nil error who's cause is machine.Cancel cancels the context of every job.
-All errors that are not of type machine.Cancel will be returned by Wait.

 #### func (*Machine) Parent